A scalable and robust vertex-star relaxation for high-order FEM: Sparse Poisson solver

+Our key idea is to construct a new finite element basis on the interval, inspired by the FDM, which yields a sparse stiffness matrix.
+To construct this new basis, we solve \eqref{eq:eigenproblem} with $\hat{A}$ and $\hat{B}$ in the GLL basis.
+Then, we interpolate the eigenvectors of the FDM with polynomials $\{\hat{s}_j\}_{j=1}^{p-1} \subset \mathrm{P}_p(\hat{\mathcal{I}})$ that satisfy $\hat{s}_{j}(\pm 1)=0$, $\hat{s}_j(\hat{\xi}_i) = [\hat{S}_{II}]_{ij}$ for $i,j\in [1,p-1]$.
+The unisolvent dual basis of our proposed FDM discretization of $\mathrm{P}_p(\hat{\mathcal{I}})$ consists of point evaluation at the vertices and integral moments against the orthogonal interior shape functions $\hat{s}_{j}$, $j=1,\ldots, p-1$.
+This construction ensures that $\hat{A}_{II}$ and $\hat{B}_{II}$ become diagonal under this basis.
+As an additional consequence, the 1D interface shape functions are also orthogonal to the interior ones, but not to each other.
+Hence $\hat{B}$ becomes as sparse as possible in this new FDM basis.
+Figure \ref{fig:fdmshape} shows the shape functions and the non-zero structure of $\hat{A}$ and $\hat{B}$ for the FDM basis.

+The stiffness matrix for a Cartesian cell $A^K$ in this FDM basis is also given by \eqref{eq:kron}, and has structured sparsity, since $A\kron B$ is sparse when $A$ and $B$ are sparse.
+Consequently, the global matrix $A$ is also sparse.
+We can thus apply sparse direct factorization methods or other preconditioners such as the additive Schwarz method.

-Our approach replaces the diagonal matrix of the traditional FDM with the sparse matrix $\tilde{A}$, which can be assembled even on 3D meshes with a very large number of cells and for very high degree.
+For problems that are separable in Cartesian coordinates, we obtain a solver that is reminiscent of the FDM.
+The multiplication times the Kronecker product of the matrices of eigenvectors is incorporated in the definition of the FDM shape functions.
+If for some reason the problem needs to be solved with any other basis, one can transform the linear system back and forth to the FDM basis via interpolation and restriction at each application of the method.
+We also replace the diagonal matrix of the traditional FDM with a sparse matrix, which can be assembled even on 3D meshes with a very large number of cells and for very high degree.
 This approach removes the requirement of a global tensor product grid while exploiting the separability of the PDE and the local structure of $\mathrm{Q}_p(\Omega)$, at the expense of replacing the diagonal factor by a sparse matrix.